 - Next add the nuts into the mix.
 Combine with the lemon zest, ginger, cherries and rinds.

 - Get all that yumminess mixed together in the bowl by whisking it with sugar and butter.
-Then add the eggs by beating them individually.
+Then add the eggs by beating them one at a time.
 At this point you can also add in the flour, salt and almonds, and then your fruit and nut mixtures.

 - Prepare a cake tin by greasing it with butter.